Business Email Compromise Attack Tactics

 BEC vs. ransomware

-Seemingly every day there’s news of another cyberattack leading to a multimillion-dollar ransom demand like the Russian-based, ransomware gang REvil initially demanding $70 million from organizations who were crippled by the Kaseya attack.
+Seemingly every day there’s news of another cyberattack leading to a multimillion-dollar ransom demand like the Russian-based, ransomware gang REvil initially demanding $70 million from organisations who were crippled by the Kaseya attack.
 But despite being a mainstay in the media, ransomware losses are dwarfed by those associated with BEC attacks; the FBI reported in 2021 $2.4 billion in adjusted losses from BEC complaints and $49.2 million from ransomware.

 There are a couple reasons why BEC losses continue to dwarf ransomware: BEC attacks are historically less technical and rely heavily on social engineering, whereas gaining residence and launching malware to exfiltrate sensitive data requires more skill and time.
-And due to the expertise required, ransomware gangs tend to be smaller, whereas BEC actors are organized in a looser, more fluid structure, making it difficult for law enforcement to target the leader.
+And due to the expertise required, ransomware gangs tend to be smaller, whereas BEC actors are organised in a looser, more fluid structure, making it difficult for law enforcement to target the leader.

 Societal conditions also play a part.
 The uptick in remote workers using unsecure home networks and personal devices certainly contributed to the increase in BEC losses.
 Additionally, cybercriminals have upped their game from simple hacking and spoofing to leveraging virtual meeting platforms, creating deep fake videos of CEO/CFOs, and using cryptocurrency to make recovering funds harder.